MicrosoftDocs/win32/desktop-src/WinInet/option-flags.md

-For a request where WinInet decompressed the server’s supplied Content-Encoding, retrieves the server-reported Content-Length of the response body as a ULONGLONG.
+For a request where WinInet decompressed the server s supplied Content-Encoding, retrieves the server-reported Content-Length of the response body as a ULONGLONG.
 Supported in Windows 10, version 1507 and later.

 </dt> </dl> </dd> <dt>